-- Notify the publisher and fellow NetGalley members of your full review, especially if you share reviews for titles on your website, library blog, or if it was a staff or faculty pick that included a review of the title.
+- Notify the publisher and fellow NetGalley members of your full review, especially if you share reviews for books on your website, library blog, or if it was a staff or faculty pick that included a review of the book.

 - Would you recommend this book?
 Give it a quick rating from 1 to 5 stars.

 - Be sure to include all links if the review appears online (you can add multiple links by clicking the "Add links" icon).